MikeyBeez/brain/README.md

 Brain is a comprehensive cognitive system that provides Claude with persistent memory, code execution, and learning capabilities through the Model Context Protocol (MCP).

+## Documentation

+This README serves as the primary documentation for the Brain system.
+The `docs/` directory contains the mise en place (preparation materials) that were assembled for vibe coding this repository, including engineering specifications, implementation guides, and technical specs that guided the development process.

 ## Features

 - **Persistent Memory**: Store and recall information across conversations